microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/aws_scaled_ansible/_index.md

 ## Option 2 - Onboarding an existing AWS server inventory to Azure Arc using your own Ansible control server

-> **Note: If you do not have an existing AWS server inventory and Ansible server, navigate back to Option 1**
+> **NOTE: If you do not have an existing AWS server inventory and Ansible server, navigate back to Option 1**

 ### Review provided Ansible configuration and playbook